-The Reston Town Center is exactly that—the ‘Center of Town’.
-It includes corporate offices of many of the Top 50 Fortune 500 companies, as well as an amazing array of shopping and dining choices from places as casual as Ted’s Bulletin, to Morton’s Steakhouse , and everything in between.
-It is also a superb destination for those who consider Shopping a ‘Hobby’.
-There is a skating rink in the Fall and Winter, and Free Outdoor Concerts throughout the Summer.
-People who live further West (in Loudoun County) treat the Reston Town Center as their ‘downtown’ when they are ready to shop, relax, and enjoy dinner out with family and friends.
+The Reston Town Center is exactly that—the Center of Town.
+It includes corporate offices of many of the Top 50 Fortune 500 companies, as well as an amazing array of shopping, dining, and evening hotspots from places as casual as Ted’s Bulletin, to Morton’s Steakhouse to wine bars and everything in between.
+There is an ice skating rink in the fall and winter, and a free outdoor concert pavilion throughout the summer.
+People who live further west (in Loudoun County) also treat the Reston Town Center as their downtown, when they are ready to shop, relax, and enjoy dinner out with family and friends.

 Types of Homes in the Area

 There are numerous architectural choices throughout Reston from mid-century ramblers, to 1970’s contemporaries, as well as traditional colonial and Victorian style homes.
 In addition, there are a growing number of condominiums (both high-rise and mid-rise).
 You can also find townhomes located everywhere from near the very urban setting of the Reston Town Center to homes on one of Reston’s lakes, or deep in the woods on large private lots.

 There are too many annual events to list them all – Reston hosts hundreds of community events each year from films and festivals to cookouts, fun runs and rock concerts!

 Some highlights are the summertime Concerts on the Town, just bring a lawn chair blanket and enjoy!